 - What grades should kids be in to best take advantage of Brainzy?

-- Is Brainzy available on phones or tablets?
+- Is Brainzy available on my iPad?

 - Can my child use Brainzy with my current web browser?

 - Do you offer a version of Brainzy for teachers and classrooms?

 - Does Brainzy include math?

 - Do I need to play Brainzy with my child or can they play on their own?

 - I have more than three children, what do I do?

 Making a Brainzy Purchase

 - What methods of payment do you accept?